RenderKit/oidn/doc/api.md

                                         per pixel; *optional*, requires setting
                                         the albedo image too

-Image     float3   output               output color image (3 channels); must be
+Image     float3   output               output color image (3 channels); it can
-                                        different from the input images
+                                        be one of the input images

 Data               weights              trained model weights blob; *optional*